ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

   - S3 - cloud storage
 - HTML/CSS
 - GitHub - for code redistribution

-- Jira, GroupMe, Bootcamp- for team and project management
+## Team Management Tools
+- Jira
+- GroupMe
+- Bootcamp

 ## General Rules
 - Use a maximum line width of 80-100 characters
-- Comments should be Javadoc-style and consistent
+- Comments should be consistent
 - Indents should be five spaces
 - Constants should be fully capitalized
 - All other portions of code should be in camel case